jvirico/active-learning-python/README.md

-# Self-imposed coding challenges from my Active Learning routine
+# Self-imposed coding challenges from Active Learning routine
 ## In python
 ---
 **basic**